hal2dy/terraform_aws_ecs/README.md

 ## TERRAFORM with AWS ECS
-*A sample terraform script to create/manage ECS on AWS*
+*A sample terraform script to create/manage ECS on AWS, with Terraform remote state and state locking using AWS S3 backend*

 ### Dependency
 Require [Terraform](https://www.terraform.io/)